zhgulden/lexem/README.md

 <li> Parse the source code and perform its behavior directly;
 <li> Translate source code into some efficient intermediate representation and immediately execute this;
 <li> Explicitly execute stored precompiled code made by a compiler which is part of the interpreter system.

+#  <a name="purpose"></a> Purpose

+The pupose is to write a program that executes instructions written in a high-level language in interactive mode.

+**Interactive mode** is a command line shell which gives immediate feedback for each statement, while running previously fed statements in active memory.
+As new lines are fed into the interpreter, the fed program is evaluated both in part and in whole.

 # <a name="arithmetics"></a> Arithmetic operations